ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is conveyed to the verifier outside of the token.
 The submodule containing the digest is called a detached digest.
 The separately conveyed Claims-Set is called a detached claims set.

-For CBOR detached Claims-Sets, the input to the digest is the byte-string wrapped encoded form of the Claims-Set for the submodule.
-For JSON detached Claims-Sets, the input to the digest is JSON.
-It is not base 64 encoded.
-That detached Claims-Set can include other submodules including nested tokens and detached digests.
+A detached Claims-Set can include other submodules including nested tokens and detached digests.

+The input to the digest algorithm is directly the CBOR or JSON-encoded Claims-Set of the submodule.
+There is no byte-string wrapping or base 64 encoding.

 The encoding type of the detached claims set is part of the carrying protocol and varies from protocol to protocol.
 For example, a detached EAT bundle uses mechanisms defined in this document.